 Once this is done, you can put back your panel and put the shelving and food items back in place.
 Then, let your refrigerator run continuously without opening it for at least three hours.
 Soon, it will return to its normal temperature.

-There can be damage to your fridge when you leave it open overnight, and this may reduce its life.
-However, the rate of the damage will greatly depend on how much time you left the door open or if it was just a crack or wide open.
+It can cause damage to your fridge when you leave it open for extended periods, which may reduce its life.
+However, the damage will significantly depend on how much time you left the door open or if it was just a crack or wide open.

 When it’s open wide, the compressor will work harder to maintain the cool temperature.
 Therefore, it may overheat and make the temperature in the surrounding area increase.
 This cycle can burn out your compressor and cause your appliance to work improperly or stop working.